 On the other hand, if you notice that your WiFi light is blinking red it may be because the WiFi is low or there is no WiFi signal at all.

-A red Base (Power) light can indicate that the hub is overheating, but if you see the Base light flashing green it may indicate that there is a loose connection in the network.
+A red Base (Power) light can indicate that the hub is overheating, but if you see the Power light flashing green it may indicate that there is a loose connection in the network.

 General Troubleshooting Steps